-If you have a problem with your Windows 10 device battery, here are two ways you can find out which apps are consuming most of it.
+If you have Windows 10 battery problem devicehere are two ways you can find out which apps are consuming most of it.

-Most Android and tablets offer several ways to find out which apps are draining your batteries.
-But Windows devices, until recently, didn't have this feature, and there was no easy way to find out which apps are consuming the most power on your laptops or tablets.
+Most Android smartphones and tablets offer several ways to find out which apps are draining your batteries.
+Windows devices however and up to recently, they didn't have that feature, and there was no easy way to find out which apps were using up the most power on your laptops or tablets.

 However, newer versions of Windows 10 have new features that change all that.
 There are now two ways you can find applications that consume your battery and therefore help you improve the life of your device before its next charge.
 See below how to find out which application draws the most power and drains your battery the most.